Cross Cultural Leadership Programme for Students

 In this blended learning program, participants will work to develop competencies in the settings in which they currently occupy leadership roles.
 At the same time, there will be substantial focus on significant real-world contexts, including the UN’s Sustainable Development Goals (SDGs).
 This will ensure that the complex work of the program is both relevant to participants' present lives and forward looking.

-This is also an opportunity to work in small groups with students all around the world including a two week capstone course at the 2018 WLSA Student Conference, fully funded by WLSA.
+This is also an opportunity to work in small groups with students all around the world including a two week capstone course July 2019, fully funded by WLSA.